Step 1: consider your child’s and family’s school preferences

 - What’s important in a school to you and your child – for example, academic results, music facilities or sports programs?

-- Does your child have special language, education or other needs?
+- Does your child have special language, education or other abilities or needs?

 - Is location a factor in your school choice?
 Does the school need to be within walking distance?
 Or does your child have special transportation needs?